Find here a collection of cool technology writing prompts that students love.

 29. Describe the perfect technology activity or lesson.

-30. In 2 to 3 paragraphs, write about some of the disadvantages of using too much technology.
+30. Write about some of the disadvantages of using too much technology.

 31. Describe to a younger child the differences between a mouse for the computer and a mouse the animal.